Ellison Barber

-Ellison Litton Barber is an American journalist and correspondent for NBC News.
+Ellison Litton Barber is an American journalist, correspondent for NBC News, and host of the Netflix true-crime series Allegedly with Ellison Barber.

 She frequently reports from conflict zones and contributes reporting to all NBC News platforms, including NBC News, MSNBC and NBC News Now.
 Originally from Atlanta, Georgia, she graduated from Wofford College with a Bachelor of Arts in English in 2012.

 Barber spent months on the ground reporting on the Russian invasion of Ukraine and was among the first group of international correspondents to report on the Gaza war in 2023.

 Career

 Barber served as a general assignment reporter and the Prince George's County Deputy Bureau Chief for Washington's CBS affiliate, WUSA.
 At WUSA, Barber reported on an array of stories, including the 2015 Washington, D.C., mass killing of the Savopoulos family and their housekeeper Veralicia Figueroa, the March 2016 U.S. Capitol lockdown, and the protests following the shooting of Terrence Sterling.
 While at WUSA, Barber interviewed Washington Capitals' star Alexander Ovechkin during a blizzard.
 The unintentional encounter went viral.